cobwebch/external_import/Documentation/Introduction/Index.rst

 certainly not covered by the current version.
 I will probably not have the time to implement any use case that I don't personally need.
 However you are welcome to join the development team if you want to bring in new features.
-If you are interested go to forge.typo3.org and apply to become a project member.
-I'll get in touch with you.
+If you are interested use GitHub to submit pull requests.

 .. _sponsoring: